 When requesting CIOMS translation from a medical translation company, it is necessary to carefully select the translation company.

-Human Science meets the following requirements for CIOMS translation.
+Human Science possesses the following requirements necessary for CIOMS translation.

 • A company with highly specialized knowledge and experienced translators in the medical field